On the Cauchy problem for the homogeneous Boltzmann-Nordheim equation for bosons: local existence, uniqueness and creation of moments: Introduction

 \subsection{Previous studies}

-The issue of existence and uniqueness for the homogeneous bosonic Boltzmann-Nordheim equation has been studied recently in the setting of hard potentials with angular cut-off, especially by X. Lu \cite{Lu1,Lu3,Lu2,Lu5}, and M. Escobedo and J. J. L. Vel\'azquez \cite{EscVel,EscVel2}.
+The issue of existence and uniqueness for the homogeneous bosonic Boltzmann-Nordheim equation has been studied recently in the setting of hard potentials with angular cut-off, especially by X. Lu \cite{Lu1,Lu3,Lu2,Lu5}, and M. Escobedo and J. J. L. Vel\'azquez \cite{EscVel2,EscVel}.
 It is important to note, however, that these developments have been made under the isotropic setting assumption.
 We present a short review of what have been done in these works.
 In his papers \cite{Lu1} and \cite{Lu3}, X. Lu managed to develop a global-in-time Cauchy theory for isotropic initial data with bounded mass and energy, and extended the concept of solutions for isotropic distributions.
 Under these assumptions, Lu proved existence and uniqueness of radially symmetric solutions that preserve mass and energy.
-Moreover, he showed that if the initial data has a bounded moment of order $s>2$, then the solution will continue to have the same property.
+Moreover, he showed that if the initial data has a bounded moment of order $s>2$, then this property will propagate with the equation.
+Additionally, Lu showed moment production for all isotropic initial data in $L^1_2$.
 More recently, M. Escobedo and J. J. L. Vel\'azquez used an idea developed by Carleman for the Boltzmann equation \cite{Ca} in order to obtain uniqueness and existence locally in time for radially symmetric solutions in the space $L^\infty(1+\abs{v}^{6+0})$ (see \cite{EscVel}).
 As a condensation effect can occur, we can't expect more than local-in-time results in $L^\infty$ spaces in the general setting.